teusink/Home-Security-by-OS-Hardening/README.md

 # Registry

 In order to even more harden your system, add the registry key-sets below to your register.
 They also incorporate most of the settings above.
 But they also incorporate security improvements that cannot be set through an interface.
-The usability part is here also a factor.
+Usability is considered when deciding if it should be more or less secure.

 ## Additional settings